videsh-kumaar/ShopSmart/README.md

-# ShopSmart AI – Intelligent E-Commerce Experience for Walmart
+# WalSmart AI – Intelligent E-Commerce Experience for Walmart

 ## Overview

-ShopSmart AI is a next-generation, AI-powered shopping assistant for Walmart, built for Sparkathon 2025.
+WalSmart AI is a next-generation, AI-powered shopping assistant for Walmart, built for Sparkathon 2025.
 It features natural language search, smart recommendations, real-time Q&A, sentiment analysis, and a beautiful glassmorphic UI with Apple-style animations.

 ## Features